 The children that we meet have problems at home such as violence, uncertainty, poverty, and are forced to become beggars.
 They dance, sell newspapers or food… This project is created to help them becoming friends with them, meeting their family and analysing the situation.
 Then the team can discuss with them what is best for the child and how we can help.
 This process can take years, in fact it is important to take our time to respect and gain trust.

 Uno as icebreaker

-We were supposed to meet three children 8, 6 and 3 years old but they went home because they got in trouble with the police.
+We were supposed to meet three children with the age of 8, 6 and 3.
+Before we could met them, they went home because they got in trouble with the police.
 Then we met two other boys that are known by the team.
 We played Uno with them which was a good ice breaker.
 It was sometimes hard for me to understand the children because of the language barrier.
 However, the game helped me to discover their personality and to show mine as well.
 After a little more than one hour, one of the boys had to stop the game to go back to work.
 Very confronting as I was going home and that I knew that he would continue working all night.

 This is why I am a volunteer in Indonesia.
 It is certainly not easy, but I want to give them the opportunities and the quality of life that they deserve.